patience4711/ESP32-read-APS-inverters/README.md

 APS works with their own zigbee implementation.
 The ESP-ECU sends zigbee commands (wireless) to the inverters and analyzes the answers, extracting the values.
 The ESP communicates with the zigbee module through the alternative serial port (wired).
 The ESP-ECU starts a coordinator (an entity that can start a zigbee network).
 The coordinator binds the inverters and sends the poll requests to them.
 The interesting values are send via mqtt and displayed on the main page.
+The ecu sends a message that there is new data and the webpage reacts by requesting the new data.
 <br><br> example of a sensor in Domoticz:<br>
 ![graph2](https://user-images.githubusercontent.com/12282915/139062602-71e92216-9703-4fc4-acc6-fabf544c4ffd.jpg)

 ## changelog ##
+version ESP32-ECU_V0_7:
+* more efficient communication browser/server (events driven)
+* minimized all webpages and javascripts
+* improved menu and browsing ot the ecu site

 version ESP32-ECU_V0_5:
 * more efficient use of the memory
 * Use of arduinoJson